S-PScripts/incognito-v123/README.md

 # History
 -> This was found by https://github.com/s0urce-c0de from https://crbug.com/341245382. <br>
--> https://github.com/s0urce-c0de wrote a writeup on it on 3kh0's repo but it didn't contain all the information.
--> I (https://github.com/S-PScripts) created a new writeup.
+-> https://github.com/s0urce-c0de wrote a writeup on it on 3kh0's repo but it didn't contain all the information. <br> -> I (https://github.com/S-PScripts) created a new writeup. <br>

 # Requirements:
--> Access to chrome://flags
+-> Access to chrome://flags <br>
--> Be on chromeOS v123 - v127
+-> Be on chromeOS v123 - v127 <br>

 ## Instructions: Skip to "Instructions - chromeOS v126-v127" if you're on v126-v127
 1. Go to chrome://flags/#captive-portal-popup-window.